Protecting Your Brand and Customer Information with Ecommerce Security

 Training Your Team in Ecommerce Security Protocols

 Training your team in ecommerce security protocols is critical for maintaining a secure online environment.
 Employees who handle sensitive information should be well-versed in best practices to prevent data breaches and cyberattacks.
-Here are key areas to focus on:
+Key areas to focus on include:

 • Password Policies: Implement strict password requirements, including complexity and regular updates.